-Equity Incentive Plans
+Equity Incentive Plan

 We expect that equity-based compensation will be an important component of the executive compensation program of SpinCo because we believe it is important to maintain a strong link between executive incentives and the creation of stockholder value.
-Accordingly, prior to the Distribution, we expect to adopt the 2022 Equity Incentive Plan, which we refer to as the "2022 Plan," and the 2022 Employee Share Purchase Plan, which we refer to as the "ESPP".
-The material terms of these plans are set forth below.
+Accordingly, prior to the Distribution, we expect to adopt an Equity Incentive Plan, which we refer to as the "Plan".
+The material terms of the Plan will be set forth in an amendment to this Information Statement.